weigert/dima/README.md

     dima [expression]

-The expression can consist of any of the following mathematical operators (spaces are ignored):
+The expression can consist of any of the following mathematical binary operators (spaces are ignored, evaluated in order):

+    []  bracketing
+    E   floating point
+    %   modulus
+    ^   exponentiation
+    *   multiplication
+    /   division
     +   addition
     -   subtraction

-    *   multiplication
-    /   division
-    ^   exponentiation
-    []  bracketing
+Additionally, individual values can be modified using the operators:

+    ~   negation
+    !   factorial

 Values between operators can are given by a value, unit or value unit pair: